 Our original research focus in Uganda included discovering and understanding infection-related cancers — including lymphoma associated with Epstein-Barr virus, sarcomas associated with HIV, and cervical cancer due to persistent HPV infection — and has evolved to include other cancers, including breast cancer, that are contributing to escalating cancer rates in sub-Saharan Africa.

 Our investigators in Uganda collect data from a large number of patients at a single site, which would be impossible in places like the United States, where infection-related cancers are less common and more widely dispersed.
+Learn more about the UCI-Fred Hutch Collaboration.

 With our Ugandan partners and support from the U.S. Agency for International Development’s American Schools and Hospitals Abroad program, we built a state-of-the-art facility for research, training and clinical care on the UCI campus — the UCI-Fred Hutch Cancer Centre, which opened in May 2015.
 Its three-color brick exterior was designed to match the buildings on the Fred Hutch Seattle campus.
-Features of the 25,000-square-foot facility include:
+Features of the 16,000-square-foot facility include:

 At the UCI-Fred Hutch Cancer Centre, our multidisciplinary research teams of physicians, clinical researchers, basic research scientists, epidemiologists, pathologists, and research and administrative staff are engaged in more than 30 studies that investigate five types of cancers and six types of viruses associated with cancer: